2018–19 Isthmian League

 The 2018–19 season was the 104th season of the Isthmian League, which is an English football competition featuring semi-professional and amateur clubs from London, East and South East England.
 This was also the first season to consist of four divisions after the league reorganised the former South Division into the new South Central and South East divisions.
 The league was also known as the Bostik League under a sponsorship deal with Bostik.

 Premier Division

-At the end of the previous season a new step 3 division was created under the Southern Football League, while number of clubs in the Premier divisions were reduced to 22 for this season.
+At the end of the previous season a new step 3 division was created under the Southern Football League, while the number of clubs in the Premier divisions was reduced to 22 for this season.
 The Premier Division consisted of 22 clubs: 13 clubs from the previous season, and nine new clubs.